-Patrol car marriage proposal
+Police officer proposes with the help of his brothers in blue

 "Oh my god, yes," Stevi Nayavich exclaimed with a smile from ear-to-ear.

 West Pittston police officer Joe DeMark proposed to Nayavich.
 The happy couple has been dating for seven years.
 Their two-year-old son Joey Jr. loves police lights.
-DeMark thought it would be a good idea to surprise both of them!
+DeMark thought it would be a good idea to surprise both of them.

 "Before I knew it and I realized, he was down on one knee and I was like oh my god, is this really happening right now," Nayavich said.